Vis4Sense/student-projects/2025-summer/readme.md

 - Qing Wang: ~~LLM for Qualitative Analysis - Evaluation of psychological counselling~~, Vitality 2 - chat with your papers
 - Jiajun Huang: Large Action Model

+# Meeting 16 June 2025

+## To-do
+1. ethics check list (please create an github issue for this)
+2. full ethics application (please create an github issue for this)
+3. project proposal (please create an github issue for this)

 # Meeting 9 June 2025